MatthewR3/ProjectVerano/README.md

 This is the repository for all of our code for the project.
 Please make sure you commit after any changes, because I hate dealing with conflicts.

+# Accessing the Demo

+1. Install flask (pip install flask in cmd)
+2. Run server.py
+3. Go to 127.0.0.1:5000 in a browser

+Note that the demo only uses the start and end date values as parameters.
+The train date and algorithms don't change anything.
+When we complete an estimation algorithm, I will hook it up and it will display with the other selected algorithms.

+# Python Conventions

 Here are some of the conventions for Python I will be enforcing:

 1. Indentation is done with TABS.
 NOT SPACES.
 Refer to PEP 8 for indentation practices.